FrenzisRed/My_CCNA_Notes/28_SNMP.md

 <strong>Set</strong>: A request sent from the manager to the agent to change the
 value of one or more variables.
 The agent will send a _Response_ message with the new values.

+<strong>Trap</strong>: A notification sent from the agent to the manager.
+The
+manager does not send a _Response_ message to acknowledge that it received the Trap, so these messages are 'unreliable'.
+Worth noting that SNMP uses UDP and not TCP, so there are no retransmissions.
+This type will probably appear as an alert on the server, or might trigger an email to the administrator.

+<strong>Inform</strong>: A notification message that is acknowledged with a
+_Response_message.
+Originally used for communications between managers, but later updates allow agents to send Inform messages to managers.
+Still UDP.

+<strong>Response</strong>: A message to respond to previous messages.

 <h4 align="center">Basic Configuration</h4>